-B. The $Frisian\ Track\ 2$ of the post-propaed eutic phase comprises the following course units with their related student workloads:
+B. The Frisian Track 2 of the post-propaedeutic phase comprises the following course units with their related student workloads.
+The Frisian courses can be spread over years 2 and 3 by the student, consuming part of their free/minor space:

 No. Course unit Student workload in ECTS

 12 Research Methodology I 5

 13 Research Methodology II 5

 16 Into the Local Laboratory: Language 10

 14b Fryske literatuer 10

-24 Frisian as a Foreign Language 2 10
+11 Frisian Language Proficiency Ia 5

-25 Frisian as a Foreign Language 3 10
+12 Frisian Language Proficiency Ib 5

-17b Skiednis fan Fryslân 10
+17b/23 Skiednis fan Fryslân; or Midsiuwen/Aldfrysk 10

-Minor (see article 6.1 of part A of this TER) 30
+Year 3 Minor (see article 6.1 of part A of this TER) 30

 18 Diversity in Education 10

 19 M&M Diversity Management 10

 20 BA thesis M&M 10